NGO-Algorithm-Audit/Bias_scan/README.md

 More details on this case study can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/HBAC_scan/HBAC_BERT_disinformation_classifier.ipynb).

 #### Conclusion
-Tweets of users with a verified profile, above average sentiment score and below average number URLs used in their tweets are classified significantly more often as disinformation by the BERT-based classifier.
+Tweets of users with a verified profile, above average sentiment score and below average number of URLs used in their tweets are classified significantly more often as disinformation by the BERT-based classifier.
 Next, with the help of subject matter experts a qualitative assessment is needed to examine the measured quantitative disparities further.

 ### Case study 2 – XGBoost loan  approval classifier (German Credit data set)